 - My undergraduate degrees are in Education and Psychology from the University of Alberta, in Edmonton.
-My Master of Social Work (MSW) is from University of British Columbia (UBC), in Vancouver.
+My Master of Social Work (MSW) is from University of British Columbia (UBC), in Vancouver, Canada.

 - As a freelance writer, I’ve written for a wide range of magazines such as Reader’s Digest, Woman’s Day, MSN Health, Natural Health, Spirituality & Health, and sometimes More.

 - I didn’t get married until I was 35…and I married Bruce, who I met 17 years earlier!
 He was a bartender at Chi Chi’s Mexican Restaurant, and I was a waitress.
 We were friends for a long, long time before I finally proposed! 🙂